steven-omaha/pacdef/README.md

 `pacdef` combines the words "package" and "define".

-## supported rust version
+## minimum supported rust version (MSRV)

-latest stable
+MSRV is 1.65.0.
+Development is conducted against the latest stable version.